Yazid ibn Abi Sufyan: Commander and governor in Syria

-Yazid was appointed by caliph Abu Bakr one of the main commanders of the Muslim conquest of Byzantine Syria, launched in 633 or 634.
-Yazid and his men, who numbered between 3,000 and 7,500 according to the sources, were initially dispatched to the Balqa region east and northeast of the Dead Sea.
+Yazid was appointed by Rashidun caliph Abu Bakr as one of the main commanders of the Muslim conquest of Byzantine Syria, launched in 633 or 634.
+Yazid and his men, who reportedly numbered between 3,000 and 7,500, were initially dispatched to the Balqa region east and northeast of the Dead Sea.

 In May 634 Yazid and the other main commanders, including Amr ibn al-As, Shurahbil ibn Hasana and Khalid ibn al-Walid, besieged and captured Bosra, the first major Byzantine town to fall to the Muslims in Syria.
 After their major victory against the Byzantines at the Battle of Ajnadayn, during which Yazid acted as lieutenant commander, he launched further operations in the Balqa.
 Among these was the capture of the Amman fort in 635.

 Yazid took part in the siege of Damascus, beginning in 634.
 Following the fall of city in 635, or later in 637, Yazid became the deputy governor of Damascus under Abu Ubayda ibn al-Jarrah's overall command over the Muslims in Syria.
 From Damascus, according to some of the early Muslim sources, Yazid dispatched lieutenant commanders against various places, including Dihya ibn Khalifa of the Banu Kalb to Palmyra in the desert to the northeast and a certain Zahra of the Banu Qushayr to the Batanea plain in the Hauran region south of Damascus; the defenders of both places capitulated after negotiations.
 He later left Damascus to confront a Byzantine force led by a patrician, Theodore, sent by the Byzantine emperor Heraclius to recapture the city.
 Yazid was reinforced by Khalid and the Byzantines were defeated.

 In the Battle of the Yarmuk in 636, where the Muslims scored a decisive victory against the Byzantines, which consolidated and extended their conquest of much of Syria, Yazid was one of the four principal Muslim field commanders.
 He and Mu'awiya also launched operations against the Syrian littoral, capturing the Mediterranean port towns of Sidon, Beirut and Byblos.

 When Abu Ubayda died in the plague of Amwas in 639, Yazid was appointed by Caliph Umar as the governor of Damascus, Jordan and Palestine.
 The plague had afflicted much of Syria and took an enormous toll on the Muslim troops there.
 Later in 639, Yazid succumbed to the plague as well.
 He did not leave any children.
 Umar appointed Mu'awiya in his brother's place over Damascus and Jordan.